-NHPBS strives to ensure that its staff, Boards, work studies, interns and volunteers are representative of New Hampshire’s population.
-NHPBS’s leadership has the primary responsibility for ensuring equal opportunity as we strive for inclusion of a more representative workforce and board.
+NHPBS strives to ensure that its staff, boards, work studies, interns and volunteers are representative of New Hampshire's population.
+NHPBS' leadership has the primary responsibility for ensuring equal opportunity as we strive for inclusion of a more representative workforce and board.

 NHPBS is committed to providing equal employment and advancement opportunities to all individuals by basing all employment decisions on merit, qualifications and abilities.
-Our Board of Directors is representative of different cultural and national backgrounds providing an array of knowledge for understanding complex communities and under-represented groups.
+Our Board of Directors and Community Advisory Boards is representative of different cultural, ethnic, gender and socio-economic backgrounds and experiences - providing an array of knowledge for understanding complex communities and under-represented groups.
 We recruit from all over the US, Northeast and the local community.
 We offer internships and work study opportunities to students of diverse groups from local educational institutions providing them the experience to go on to become contributing professionals in their communities.
-NHPBS does not discriminate on the basis of race, color, national origin, religion, sex/gender, disability, age, genetic information, marital status, sexual orientation, citizenship status and any other characteristic protected by law.
+NHPBS does not discriminate on the basis of race, color, national origin, religion, sex/gender, disability, age, genetic information, marital status, sexual orientation, and any other characteristic protected by law.

 Peter A. Frid